 It may sound counterintuitive, but ceiling fans can help increase heating efficiency in the winter.
 Set them to rotate clockwise at a low speed—this pulls cool air upwards and pushes naturally rising warm air back down where you can feel it.

 Cold winter air holds less moisture than warm air, making it feel colder than it actually is.
 It also makes the air dry, which can lead to issues like warped and damaged wood, bloody noses, and itchy skin.
 Using humidifiers will help avoid these problems while also making the air feel warmer, allowing you to set the thermostat a few degrees lower and save energy.
+The best indoor humidity level in winter is generally between 30–50%, but the right humidity level for your home depends on your comfort level.

 Small plumbing leaks may seem like a minor inconvenience—at first.
 However, they will add to your water bill over time and can only get worse if left unaddressed.
 Inspect your sinks and other fixtures for leaks and have them fixed ASAP to prevent further issues and higher costs.